 |

-This handbook is targeted at developers, their consultants, local planning
+This handbook is targeted at developers, their consultants, local planning authority (LPA) staff,

-are involved in promoting and appraising proposed projects that are likely to
+Environment Agency staff and others who are involved in promoting and appraising proposed projects

-have a significant effect on the environment.
+that are likely to have a significant effect on the environment.
 This document should be used in conjunction with the associated guidance notes that describe the impacts of many different types of individual development projects.

 | ||||